-Clean Seas is helping communities around the world implement technology that helps reduce pollution and generating benefit for several stakeholders from governments to businesses and consumers.
+Clean-Seas is helping communities around the world implement technology to reduce pollution and generate benefit for multiple stakeholders from governments to businesses and consumers.

 Dedicated to providing efficient and cost effective technology solutions that address the global waste plastic crisis, creating economic opportunity and social benefit in emerging and developed economies across the world.

 The Global Plastic Pollution Problem:

 tons of plastic waste exist in the natural world